IntentArchitect/Docs/articles/whats-new/2023/06/index.md

 - Designer updates
   - **["New Enum" option now also available on the Domain diagram context menu](#new-enum-option-now-also-available-on-the-domain-diagram-context-menu)** - This context menu option is now also available when right-clicking a Domain diagram whereas before it was only available when right-clicking the tree view.
 - Module updates (C#)
-  - **[Version AspNetCore.NET services](#version-aspnetcorenet-services)** - Apply version information to Commands, Queries or Service elements in your service designer to make use of the `Microsoft.AspNetCore.Mvc.Versioning` library.
+  - **[Version ASP.NET Core API services](#version-aspnet-core-api-services)** - Apply version information to Commands, Queries or Service elements in your service designer to make use of the `Microsoft.AspNetCore.Mvc.Versioning` library.
   - **[Generate contracts only for services](#generate-contracts-only-for-services)** - Optionally turn off generation of implementations for a `Service` modelled in the Service designer.
-  - **[AspNetCore & AzureFunctions featuring 404 response types for entities not found](#aspnetcore--azurefunctions-featuring-404-response-types-for-entities-not-found)** - CRUD-based patterns will now throw `NotFoundExceptions` when an Entity of given `id` could not be found.
+  - **[ASP.NET Core & AzureFunctions featuring 404 response types for entities not found](#aspnet-core--azurefunctions-featuring-404-response-types-for-entities-not-found)** - CRUD-based patterns will now throw `NotFoundExceptions` when an Entity of given `id` could not be found.
   - **[Service Designer mapping support for `Value Objects` and `Data Contracts`](#service-designer-ability-to-create-mappings-to-value-objects-and-data-contracts)** - Within the Service Designer mappings can be configured for these complex types and the CRUD modules have been updated to support them too.
   - **[Domain Events indicate they are published by `Constructor`s and `Operations`](#domain-events-indicate-they-are-published-by-constructors-and-operations)** - Domain Events can be modelled to reflect the `Constructor`s and/or `Operation`s which publish them.
   - **[Integration Messages can map from `Domain Event`s](#integration-messages-can-map-from-domain-events)** - `Domain Event`'s can be closely related to Integration event, Eventing Designer now supports mapping these relationships.